CTRL+P to print this page or click here to download a PDF version.

 All membership fees will be billed by SBM and paid directly to them unless otherwise directed by SBM.
 Fees will be charged and paid on a quarterly basis, in advance.

 Travel costs and other expenses incurred by a member are paid by that member.
-Meeting expenses are shared equally by the members of the 20 group.
+Meeting expenses are shared equally by the members of the 20 group regardless of whether a member attends the meeting or not.

 SECTION XI – REVIEW AND TERMINATION